How to integrate Notion MCP with Mastra AI

 Introduction

 This guide walks you through connecting Notion to Mastra AI using the Composio tool router.
-By the end, you'll have a working Notion agent that can add meeting notes to project wiki page, create a new task database for q3, archive completed sprint summary pages, duplicate onboarding checklist for new hire through natural language commands.
+By the end, you'll have a working Notion agent that can add meeting notes to project wiki page, create a new task database for q3, archive completed sprint summary pages through natural language commands.

 This guide will help you understand how to give your Mastra AI agent real control over a Notion account through Composio's Notion MCP server.